- NAME: Dick Schaap

 After graduating from Cornell University in 1955, Schaap earned a master's degree in journalism from Columbia University.
 After some time in newspapers, he became a reporter for Newsweek in 1959, providing sports coverage.
 Five years later, he joined the staff of the New York Herald Tribune as city editor.
 There Schaap oversaw the work of old friend Jimmy Breslin and Tom Wolfe.
 Trading the editor job for the position of columnist, he wrote about local and national news for the paper.

-Instant Replay: The Green Bay Diary of Jerry Kramer (1968) and I Can't Wait Until Tomorrow...
+By the late 1960s, Schaap had become a leading author and editor of successful sports books, including Instant Replay: The Green Bay Diary of Jerry Kramer (1968) and I Can't Wait Until Tomorrow...
 'Cause I Get Better-Looking Every Day(1969), a biography of football legend Joe Namath.
-Later works featured collaborations with other sports stars, such as pitcher Tom Seaver, baseball and football hero Bo Jackson, and Olympian Tom Waddell.
+Later works featured collaborations with other sports stars, including pitcher Tom Seaver, baseball and football hero Bo Jackson, and Olympian Tom Waddell.

 In addition to being a successful author, Schaap became a television journalist in the 1970s.
 At first, he worked for a local NBC station in New York City and then joined NBC News as a correspondent.
 Schaap may have seemed an unlikely candidate for television with his raspy voice, but he was a natural on camera.
 Multitalented, Schaap co-wrote a novel with Jimmy Breslin entitled .44, which offered a fictionalized account of the infamous Son of Sam murders, published in 1978.